Straight Outta Compton (song): Music video

 The video, directed by Rupert Wainwright, features Dr. Dre, Ice Cube, Eazy-E, MC Ren, Krazy Dee, and DJ Yella.
 The video shows the group walking and posing throughout various parts of the city of Compton.
 Ice Cube and Ren are chased by the police during their verses, arrested, and put in a holding van.
 Eazy-E's verse shows him riding alongside the van in a convertible, yelling at the driver who ignores him.
 As the van leaves the neighborhood local residents throw rocks at it.
-In the clean version of the video, profanities have edited lyrics by rappers' voices, including words like "fuck" changed to "get" from time to time with different words as well.
 It first aired in May 1989.

 Cover art

-The record cover image for the Straight Outta Compton single and maxi-single covers, known as "The Bleacher Shot" was created by Greek-American photographer (and regular Priority Records free-lancer), Ithaka Darin Pappas.
-The black and white version of the picture used on the cover was converted from the color original.
-The picture, which was not scheduled to be used as a cover image, was made spontaneously on March 14, 1989 at MacArthur Park, Los Angeles while NWA was waiting for a film crew to arrive at the park to interview them.
-The Bleacher Shot has also been used as a color poster for Word Up! (magazine) and as part of NWA's induction ceremony and official printed program of the 2016 Rock and Roll Hall of Fame ceremony in Brooklyn, New York presentation.
+The record cover image for the "Straight Outta Compton" single and maxi-single covers, known as "The Bleacher Shot" was created by Greek-American photographer (and regular Priority Records free-lancer), Ithaka Darin Pappas.
+The black-and-white version of the picture used on the cover was converted from the color original.
+The picture, which was not scheduled to be used as a cover image, was made spontaneously on March 14, 1989, at MacArthur Park, Los Angeles, while N.W.A was waiting for a film crew to arrive at the park to interview them.
+The Bleacher Shot has also been used as a color poster for Word Up! and as part of N.W.A.'s induction ceremony and official printed program at the 2016 Rock and Roll Hall of Fame ceremony in Brooklyn and also appeared in the 2016 photography book, Beyond South Central: Rap legends N.W.A. as seen thru the lens of Ithaka Darin Pappas (1988–1990) [Sweatlodge Publishing].